 And guess who, when it comes down to doing business right, is the richest cream, the sweetest soup?

-It is, of course, U.S. startups and small businesses.
+It is, of course, American startups and smaller and emerging companies.

 And as they, like the U.S. economy as a whole, become almost exclusively services-focused, they will both lead and profit from their exploding opportunities worldwide.